deminy/s9y-to-drupal/README.md

 ```
 curl -s http://getcomposer.org/installer | php && ./composer.phar install
 ```
-## 2. Create the configuration file "*config.ini*"
+## 2. Create configuration file

-You can create the file by copying directly from sample file "*config.ini.dist*", then set configuration options following instructions in the sample file.
+You can create the configuration file "config.ini" by copying directly from sample file "*config.ini.dist*", then set configuration options following instructions in the sample file.

 ## 3. Set up your Drupal installation